tecsantoshkumar/Proteus_Library/README.md

 “I’m tec Santosh Kumar, I have a graduation degree in Electrical and Electronic Engineering.
-I have more than two years of experience teaching electronics and programming with the Electro-Tech Global.
-I’m also founder of santosh.code.blog and author of electrotech.com and 20 Easy Arduino Projects book.
+I have more than two years of experience teaching electronics and programming with the Electro-Tech Solution.
+I’m also founder of Electro-Tech Solution and author of electrotech.com and 20 Easy Arduino Projects book.
 My projects and tutorials are related with Arduino, Home Automation, ESP8266, and ESP32.”